francescoferraioli/resume/README.md

 It will open the output in your default browser.

 - `bin/watch`
-It will watch for changes in your `src` and run the build again.
+It will watch for changes in your `src` and `build` folders and run the build again.

 For each entry in bin, there is an equivalent yarn script. eg: `yarn start === bin/start`